 Test this web form in other formats:

-To open the Car Loan calculator in your phone, scan the QR code below.
+To test the Car Loan calculator in your phone, scan the QR code below.

 If you’re uncomfortable doing that, read our tutorial about scanning QR codes.